ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 Starting out in this role, just looking at a handful of maps really showed me just how different pooling can be from what I initially expected.
 It was less about how well and consistently you could perform on these maps, but more about how said map feels in the context of the tournament.
 Did the difficulty feel right?
 Does the map fit into its respective slot in its category well?
 Does it contrast well with other maps in the same category?
 These were questions we'd have to answer for each single pick that was ran through the team.
 Despite the challenges, I still found it very enjoyable to be involved in alongside the rest of the team to help bring tournaments like these to life!

 As for how important playtesting is, I feel that it was as important as the rest of cogs in the pooling machine.
 The responsibility for this one gear lies in acting as a player for the tournament while providing feedback in a way that resembles the opinions of those who'll be playing it.
 This helps to evaluate maps from a plethora of perspectives with differing opinions.
-This is then used to finetune each single pick in the pool and make any changes accordingly to ensure its quality.
+This is then used to finetune every single pick in the pool and make any changes accordingly to ensure its quality.

 Despite playtesting being just as important as the rest of roles in the team, it is only thanks to everyone's collective efforts — not just the playtesters — that we were able to make these maps as fun and enjoyable as they are, both for players and spectators alike!